You roll over and push snooze dozens and dozens of times, unwilling to face the 4:30 AM fog that hangs around

 So writing, which is the one thing that absorbs most of your passion, your brain and your talent gets the crap slot in the day.
 The exhausted, feeble, distracted part where you can barely keep your freaking eyes open.
 Yeah, that's when you choose to really get down and dirty with your career choice.
 The world gets the best of you.
 The energetic part.
 The part fueled by green tea and multi-vitamins.
 The fresh you that comes dancing out of the car twirling around like a Bollywood actress.
 (I mean, if you start your day happy.
 Otherwise, if you've listened to Skrillex, you're going to load your shotgun and swerve into the parking lot with a cigar clenched between your teeth.)
 Either way, good or bad, writing sits patiently on the backburner again.

-Perhaps this is why I feel anti-social and hermit-like much of the time.
-It's because I don't feel I have any time at all to give to my craft.
+y time at all to give to my craft.
 When you tell people you're going to be a published author someday, they get that raised eyebrow look that annoys the crap out of you because they don't understand how serious you are.
 And yet, you have to give this person, whoever he or she might be, one of the brightest hours of your day because you have to make some damned money.

-So the silent tantrum, as I like to call it, is thrown into action.
-The brooding, dark author shows up and starts to dig him or herself a little cave, throwing claws out into the light if anybody comes close.
+anybody comes close.
 They don't understand you, nor do they appreciate the severity of your passion.
 Someday, you'll show them, by jove.
 Someday soon, hopefully.
 Someday, after these agents will pick your slush out of their overstuffed emails and succeed in getting you that much coveted publication deal.

 Oh, sweet someday.